 Watering your lawn daily will result in a shallow root system, and shallow root systems dry out fast, weakening lawns.
 Infrequent, deep watering promotes a deep root system, developing a strong underground root system for a dense, weed and disease resistant lawn.

 The average lawn needs water one to two times per week in the warm months, providing a total of about one inch of water over the week.
 Depending on rainfall, supplemental water may be necessary.
-In the cooler months, one to times per week may achieve the same goal when there is less evaporation and higher rainfall.
+In the cooler months, one time per week may achieve the same goal when there is less evaporation and higher rainfall.

 Turf type, soil type and environmental conditions also affect how often you need to water.